Geometry of symplectic flux and Lagrangian torus fibrations: Overview

 \section{Overview}

 This paper studies quantitative features of symplectic manifolds, namely the behaviour of \emph{symplectic flux} and bounds on Weinstein neighbourhoods of Lagrangian submanifolds, using Floer theory.
-Among other examples, we will apply our technique to Lagrangian torus fibrations in two important contexts: \emph{SYZ fibrations} on Calabi-Yau varieties, and broadly defined \emph{Gelfand-Cetlin fibrations} on Fano varieties.
+Besides providing some constructive examples of flux, which in particular allows us to completely describe the flux for the standard torus in $\C^n$, we provide constraints on (linear) flux, Weinstein neighbourhood embeddings and holomorphic disk potentials for Gelfand-Cetlin fibres of Fano varieties in terms of their polytopes.
+We can also use our invariant to distinguish between (non-monotone) Lagrangians, and in particular we provide a description of the space of fibres of almost toric fibrations on the complex projective plane up to Hamiltonian isotopy.

 Our technique is heavily influenced by the ideas of Fukaya and the Family Floer homology approach to mirror symmetry.
 However, it is hard to point at a precise connection because a discussion of the latter theory for Fano varieties (or in other cases when the mirror should support a non-trivial Landau-Ginzburg potential) has not appeared in the literature yet.
-Intuitively, the numerical invariant $\Psi$ introduced in this paper should be thought of as the tropicalisation of the Landau-Ginzburg potential defined on the rigid analytic mirror to the given variety.
+Intuitively, the numerical invariant $\Psi$ introduced in this paper measures the minimal area of holomorphic disks with boundary on the given Lagrangian.
+Alternatively, and with respect to a Lagrangian torus fibration, $\Psi$ should be thought of as the tropicalisation of the Landau-Ginzburg potential defined on the rigid analytic mirror to the given variety.